asmikhatter2007-cell/ai-security-agent/Documentation.md

 ## Intentional design choice-ML + LLM Behavioural Validation-
 Agent 1 is responsible for threat classification and Agent 2 is restricted to validate whether the observed behavioural evidence supports the ML prediction.
+This separation keeps statistical classification and behavioural reasoning distinct and prevents the LLM from independently determining the threat.

 # Primary Threats detection-